 I would like to thank my supervisor, Professor Adnan Aziz, who has provided guidance on the ClosetStylist project, and to my reader Professor Christine Julien, who has helped review this paper.
 I would also like to thank Ile Jugovski and Truong Nguyen for their support to create a beautiful and user friendly UI for ClosetStylist.
 Most importantly, I want to thank my parents and my wife for all the hard work and sacrifices they have always made to support me throughout my work and studies.

-ClosetStylist

-From closet to style control – an Android app can rule them all
+ClosetStylist - an Android app for digitizing closets and programmatically advising on what to wear

 Anh Luong, M.S.E.